rotki/rotki/docs/api.rst

          "message":""
       }

    :resjson object result: The result object contains as many entries as the external services.
 Each entry's key is the name and the value is another object of the form ``{"api_key": "foo"}``.
 For etherscan services all are grouped under the ``etherscan`` key.
-If there are no etherscan services this key won't be present.
+Same for blockscout.
+They both contain all possible api keys that etherscan and blockscout can have.
+For keys that the user does not have in etherscan and blockscout it returns null.
 The ``monerium`` service has a different structure than the rest.
 Has ``username`` and ``password`` keys.
 The  ``gnosis_pay`` service at the moment is hacky.
 Need to provide the auth js session token in place of the api key.
    :statuscode 200: Querying of external service credentials was successful
    :statuscode 401: There is no logged in user
    :statuscode 500: Internal rotki error